Table of Contents

 Life Beyond Athletics

-Post-retirement, Anju has taken on various roles, including serving as a senior vice president of the Athletics Federation of India.
-She is also involved in sports administration and continues to contribute to the development of athletics in the country through various initiatives.
+Post-retirement, Anju has taken on leadership roles in sports administration.
+She has served as a senior vice president of the Athletics Federation of India and continues to contribute to the development of athletics through various initiatives and programs.

 Conclusion

-Anju Bobby George’s journey from a small town in Kerala to the global stage is a testament to her talent, hard work, and determination.
-Her achievements have not only brought glory to India but have also inspired countless young athletes.
-As a trailblazer for Indian women’s athletics, Anju’s legacy will continue to inspire future generations.
+Anju Bobby George’s journey from Kerala to the world stage is a story of talent, perseverance, and determination.
+Her achievements brought pride to India and inspired countless young athletes to chase their dreams.

-Anju Bobby George is a retired Indian athlete known for her achievements in the long jump.
-She made history by winning a bronze medal at the 2003 World Championships in Athletics.
+Anju Bobby George is a retired Indian athlete known for her achievements in long jump and for becoming the first Indian woman to win a medal at the World Championships in Athletics.